 Host Marriott reports to its U.S. shareholders and the IRS the amount of dividends paid during each calendar year and the amount of tax withheld, if any.
-Under the backup withholding rules, a U.S. shareholder may be subject to backup withholding at the rate of 31% with respect to dividends paid unless such holder either is a corporation or comes within certain other exempt categories and, when required, demonstrates this fact, or provides a taxpayer identification number, certifies as to no loss of exemption from backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
+Under the backup withholding rules, a U.S. shareholder may be subject to backup withholding at the rate of 30% (currently scheduled to be reduced to 28% by 2006) with respect to dividends paid unless such holder either is a corporation or comes within certain other exempt categories and, when required, demonstrates this fact, or provides a taxpayer identification number, certifies as to no loss of exemption from backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
 A U.S. shareholder that does not provide Host Marriott with a correct taxpayer identification number may also be subject to penalties imposed by the IRS.
 Any amount paid as backup withholding is creditable against the shareholder's income tax liability.
 In addition, Host Marriott may be required to withhold a portion of its capital gain distributions to any U.S. shareholders who fail to certify their non-foreign status to Host Marriott.
 See "--Taxation of Non-U.S. Shareholders" below.